How to Enable Backports on Debian Linux 12, 11 or 10

 sudo apt install "package-name" -t experimental

-Be careful when using packages from the experimental repository, especially on live production servers or environments running critical services.
-The experimental repository is not recommended for general use due to the higher risk of incompatibilities and issues.
+Be careful when using packages from the experimental repository, especially on live servers or systems with important services.
+The experimental repository is not recommended for general use because of the higher risk of compatibility issues and problems.

 Conclusion